syncfusion-content/blazor-docs/blazor/appearance/themes.md

 {% endhighlight %}
 {% endtabs %}

+2. Below step shows changing style sheet dynamically.

-2. For **.NET5 Blazor Server Application**, in **MainLayout.razor** page add dropdown list with themes and in `ValueChange` event handler, the page is refreshed by changing query string to change the theme in application.
+* For **.NET5 Blazor Server Application**, in **MainLayout.razor** page add dropdown list with themes.
+In `ValueChange` event handler, the page is refreshed by changing query string to change the theme in application.

-* For **.NET6 Blazor Server Application**, modify the **MainLayout.razor** page with the below code to implement a theme change dynamically using the dropdown by its id value in javascript function in the application.
+* For **.NET6 Blazor Server Application**, modify the **MainLayout.razor** page add dropdown list with themes.
+In `ValueChange` event handler, the theme is changed by calling `setTheme` method defined in step `.

 {% tabs %}
-{% highlight c# tabtitle=".NET 6 (~/Shared/MainLayout.razor)" %}
+{% highlight c# tabtitle=".NET 6 (~/MainLayout.razor)" %}

 @inherits LayoutComponentBase
 @inject NavigationManager UrlHelper;